Calling all Pokémon Trainers!

-Bring your own 60 card Standard deck, or purchase one of these pre-constructed decks:
+Bring your own 60 card Standard deck, or purchase a pre-constructed deck in store.

 Deck Building Guidelines:

-Your deck must contain exactly 60 cards from cards printed with the “D” “E” and “F” regulation marks and any number of basic energy cards (except Fairy Energy which are no longer supported).
+Your deck must contain exactly 60 cards from cards printed with the “E” “F” and “G” regulation marks and any number of basic energy cards (except Fairy Energy which are no longer supported).
 Your deck must also contain at least 1 Basic Pokémon.
 Whether or not a Pokémon is Basic can be found in the top left corner of the card beside the Pokémon’s name.
 The regulation mark can be found on the bottom left corner of the card beside the set symbol.
-For example, Zacian V, below, is a Basic Pokémon and has regulation mark “D”.
+For example, Zacian V, below, is a Basic Pokémon and has regulation mark “D”, which is not legal.